llvll/gpsclassify/README.md

 # GPSclassify
 ### Classification and visualization of OpenStreetMap GPS traces using GeoDjango, PostGIS and TinyLearn

-[Under development]
+*[Under development]*

 Web application for labeling, visualizing and searching GPS traces from the bulk GPX dataset of OpenStreetMap: http://planet.openstreetmap.org/gps

 The processing pipeline applies machine learning algorithms for labeling the spatial data and further indexing into ElasticSearch.

-The following Python frameworks are involved:
+The following frameworks and technologies are involved:

 * GeoDjango
 * OpenLayers